AAfify1/nestjs-music-api/README.md

 Otherwise you can create and connect a local MongoDB instead.

 All the required endpoints have been implemented and protected behind JWT authentication.
-To generate a JWT you need to first hit the endpoint `http://localhost:3000/auth/login` with a POST request

 ## Installation